 Based on GoDaddy website builder reviews, it has earned the following average scores on popular review sites:

-- G2: 3.9 out of 5 stars based on more than 100 reviews
+- G2: 3.9 out of 5 stars based on over 100 reviews

-- Capterra: 4.1 out of 5 stars based on over 1,100 reviews
+- Capterra: 4.2 out of 5 stars based on over 1,100 reviews

 - PCMag: 4 out of 5-star expert review (excellent)